transformania/tt-game/readme.md

  TT uses (mostly) Entity Framework Code First to interact with an SQL database.
 Entity Framework is meant to be a tool to help abstract away some SQL by writing queries in C#, automatically converting them to SQL queries and executing them behind the scenes.
 Unfortunately Entity Framework has some drawbacks, such as:

-  - If the database schema changes, you will have to update it by executing 'Update-Database' in the Package Manager Cosole window.
+  - If the database schema changes, you will have to update it by executing `Update-Database` in the Package Manager Cosole window.
 Otherwise you'll get a 'context has changed' exception when trying to launch the application
   - If you drop a property in a table, you'll have to do some funky stuff in SQL Server to permit this to happen (Arrhae can fill in details here...)
   - A stored procedure is used to retrieve the Buffs (bonuses from form / gear / effects) for a player.
 The script to alter this is found in the Schema folder.
   - If you want to do a join between two tables (such as the GetPlayerFormViewModel() method under PlayerProcedures) you have to have them in the same contex